enkidevs/curriculum/blockchain/fundamentals/building-the-ledger/verifying-the-ledger-iii.md

 What does the Block verification ensure?

+???

-*  that everybody has exactly the same history: the hash of the previous block must be correct and match the end of the longest current chain.
+* That everybody has exactly the same history: the hash of the previous block must be correct and match the end of the longest current chain.
 * That the history cannot be the same for anyone and that the previous block cannot match the longest chain

 ---